SamVerschueren/gulp-cordova-icon/README.md

 });
 ```

 When the project is build for a platform, the icon provided will be used as application icon.
-It will generate all the different sizes
-of the icon and places them in the correct location.
+It will generate all the different sizes of the icon and puts them in the correct location.

 ## API